 - Each school should maintain documentation to support the purchases and related disbursements made, and all documentation evidencing disbursements should be retained and filed in a manner that makes it easily accessible. - A purchase order should be utilized when a purchase of an individual item exceeds \$100, or a total invoice is \$500 or more, and each purchase order should have documented approval by the principal before the purchase is made.
-Any excess over the approved spending limit on a purchase order should be documented and rectified prior to the final purchase via a fully approved purchase order price revision.
-Furthermore, each purchase order exceeding \$1,500 should be submitted to the District's Purchasing Department for approval. - In general, every purchase should be made using a purchasing card or check issued by the school.
+Furthermore, each purchase order exceeding \$1,500 should be submitted to the District's Purchasing Department for approval.

+In general, every purchase should be made using a purchasing card or check issued by the school.
 If a purchasing card is used, the Internal Accounts P-Card Requisition Form should be completed by personnel and approved by the principal prior to each use.
 P-card users should restrict spending to the approved limit per the p-card Requisition Form for each use.
-Reimbursements from internal accounts to employees are prohibited with the exception of gas and travel reimbursements.
-All internal accounts purchases should be processed using a school check or the Internal Accounts p-card.
-Staff should make every effort to plan in advance for their school-specific expenditures.
-All reimbursements allowed under this policy should be adequately supported prior to disbursement of funds.
 All disbursements should be in agreement with Skyward transactional data and should be adequately supported as to payee and amount.

-22-04 - Internal Accounts - Receipts
+23-04 - Internal Accounts - Receipts

 Condition-The Financial and Program Cost Accounting and Reporting for Florida Schools (the Red Book), incorporated by reference in rule 6A-1.001, Florida Administrative Code, pursuant to the requirement of Sections 1010.01, 1010.20, and 1011.07, Florida Statutes, requires that collections made outside of the school office must be turned in to the school office no later than the next business day, and deposited within five working days.
-The District policy related to receipts allows teachers one working day to submit collections to the bookkeeper and requires deposit within three working days of receipt by the bookkeeper.
+The District policy related to receipts requires submission of receipted funds to the bookkeeper no later than the next working day and requires deposit within three working days of receipt by the District.
 Additionally, all cash received for individual amounts in excess of \$5.00 should be documented on pre-numbered, sequential receipts, all receipts regardless of amount should be accumulated on an adequately detailed report of monies collected which agrees to the total amount deposited, and supporting documentation should be maintained for all receipted transactions.
 Receipts related to fundraisers should be accompanied by a pre-approved fundraising form, pursuant to a sufficiently detailed budget for the fundraiser proceeds.

-During our audit, we noted several instances where receipted monies were held by a teacher for more than one working days and/or not deposited by the bookkeeper within three working days, collection date was not evident in supporting documentation, supporting documentation was incomplete or missing, receipts and/or reports of monies collected were undated or incorrectly dated, unexplained gaps existed in pre-numbered receipts, fundraiser approval forms and related budgets were not prepared prior to the event, deposit totals did not agree to the related report of monies collected, and/or inventory control logs and/or register tapes were not maintained for concessions sales.
+While we have noted substantial improvement in utilization of required District approval and tracking forms, during our audit, we noted several instances where receipted monies were not deposited by the bookkeeper within three working days, supporting documentation was incomplete or missing, fundraiser approval forms and related budgets were not prepared prior to the event, and/or deposit totals did not agree to the related report of monies collected.